usdigitalresponse/covid-websites/resources/resources.md

 | **FAQs Library**                                                                  | - [Ask A Scientist](https://covid19.fas.org/l/en) - This Q+A tool is for general scientific questions about COVID-19.
 Developed by the [Federation of American Scientists](https://fas.org/) in collaboration with the [New Jersey Office of Innovation](http://innovation.nj.gov/) and the [Governance Lab](http://www.thegovlab.org/) at New York University.                                                                                                                                                                                                                                                                                                                                                                                                                                     |

-**This is a listing of other resources that may help you with your COVID-19 response (beyond just website-building).**
+## Other resources to for your COVID-19 response

 - [NY Times articles on Coronavirus](https://www.nytimes.com/news-event/coronavirus) - The NYTimes provides a free coronavirus information portal, which contains lots of content and an e-book.
 Their FAQs section is fantastic.
 - [Pandemic Response Repository](https://newamericafoundation.github.io/pandemic-response-repository/) - A collection of open source digital resources to help governments respond to the Coronavirus from New America.
 Lots of sample projects + code references that you can take to repurpose.

-**Listing of the Best U.S. State/ Local COVID-19 Websites**
+## Listing of U.S. State/ Local COVID-19 Websites

+California, NYC, and New Jersey all have excellent COVID-19 websites in terms of website usability, ease of finding key information, and simplicity.

 - [California](https://covid19.ca.gov/) - the site is also open source [[github code](https://github.com/cagov/covid19)]
 - [NYC](https://www1.nyc.gov/site/coronavirus/index.page)